AI Job Opportunities

 BI seeks a collaborative leader who brings coding expertise and a comfort across the entire range of data-centric computing and analytics activity.
 The successful candidate will be an experienced delivery-oriented scientist with strong technical and managerial skills and the ability to work with a wide range of constituents.

 The executive search firm Isaacson, Miller has been retained to assist

 the University in this recruitment.
 All inquiries, nominations, and

 Greg Esposito, Managing Associate

 Gregory Gallagher, Associate

 Submitted February 11, 2016

 Stanford Pre-Collegiate Summer Institutes

-The Stanford Pre-Collegiate Summer Institutes seeks advanced graduate students, post-doctoral scholars, or industry professionals to teach a three-week course in Artificial Intelligence to academically talented high school students ages 15-17 at Stanford University in Summer 2015.
+The Stanford Pre-Collegiate Summer Institutes seeks advanced graduate students, post-doctoral scholars, or industry professionals to teach three-week courses in Artificial Intelligence to academically talented high school students ages 15-17 at Stanford University in Summer 2016.

 Summer Institutes instructors have the unique opportunity to develop their own courses.
 Courses are intended for academic enrichment and are taken without credit so there are no curriculum requirements.
 Instructors may teach one or more sessions depending on availability and program needs.